albertpul/mydigitalme/README.md

 # How are we going to do this
 This idea has been around for a long time ago, now it is time to make it happen.
 These are the steps we will follow:

- 1. Define an API for MyDigitalMe
+ 1. Define an API for MyDigitalMe Data Bank
+ 2. Define a Distributed Application based on Digital Sharing Contracts (Blokchain based)
- 2. Define the architecture and implement the services
+ 2. Define the architecture and implement the services and the smart contracts
  3. Cover the services with security
  4. Deploy the platform
  5. Let the developer's community to build applications